SpartanEngineer24798/AIWritingDetection/README.md

 # AIWritingDetection

 This repository contains research on AI Writing Detection conducted in collaboration with MoMA Labs.
-The codebase was tested on Ubuntu 20.04.6 on a fresh python conda environment.
+The codebase was tested on Ubuntu 20.04.6 using a fresh Python conda environment.

 ## Stylometry Based MLP

-The Stylometry Based MLP is a project inspired by GLTR and PAN stylometry efforts [https://pan.webis.de/] aimed at detecting split authorship in a given text.
+The Stylometry Based MLP is a project inspired by GLTR and PAN stylometry efforts https://pan.webis.de/, aimed at detecting split authorship in a given text.
 This work simplifies their research and focuses on extracting significant stylometric information from AI-generated text and comparing it with human-generated text.
 ## How to Use

 To use this repository, follow the steps below.

+Set up your environment:

-First, it is recommended that you use python 3.9 version as the requirements have been calibrated for that version.
-It is recommended that you either use a venv or conda with python 3.9.
-Once you have your environment, install all the requirements by calling:
+    It is recommended to use Python 3.9 version, as the requirements have been calibrated for that version.
+    Create a virtual environment (venv) or conda environment with Python 3.9.
+    Install all the requirements by running the following commands:

    ```
    pip install -r requirements.txt
    python -m spacy download en_core_web_trf #en_core_web_trf is a spacy module that needs to be downloaded separately
    ```

-If you do not have your own data, please use the example data provided inside OpenAI_Data folder.
-Call datasetmaker.py with the following:
+If you do not have your own data, use the example data provided inside the OpenAI_Data folder.
+Call datasetmaker.py with the following command:
    ```
    python3 datasetmaker.py --path absolute-path-to-/balanced_text_data.csv
    ```